dart-lang/language/working/1426-extension-types/feature-specification-views.md

 A compile-time error occurs if `V1` is a type name or a parameterized type which occurs as a superview in a view declaration _DV_, but `V1` does not denote a view type.

+A compile-time error occurs if `V1` is a superview of `V1`, directly or indirectly. *As usual, subtype cycles are not allowed.*

 Assume that a view declaration _DV_ named `View` has representation type `T`, and that the view type `V1` with declaration _DV1_ is a